Email This Page to a FriendVoyaging Thru Time: Photographs from Penobscot Marine Museum, Part 6

 January 9, 2018

 Here are more photos for you to study and enjoy.
 Remember to zoom in for details.
 Remember, too, that quality prints can be ordered of these and many more.
-Just contact me a Kevin Johnson, Photo Archivist, Penobscot Marine Museum.
+Just contact Kevin Johnson, Photo Archivist, Penobscot Marine Museum.

 PROWLER launching, 1960.
 Soon to be dragging for scallops, the handsome wooden-hulled PROWLER has just been launched from the Gamage yard in South Bristol, Maine.
 Before leaving, she'll be brought dockside for completion, including stepping her two masts.
 (LB2012.15.153 From the March, 1960 National Fisherman.)